 Also of interest is that North Andover has more people living here who work in computers and math than 95% of the places in the US.

 In North Andover, however, the average commute to work is quite long.
-On average, people spend 30.65 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 31.65 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 North Andover is a somewhat ethnically-diverse town.
 The people who call North Andover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Andover residents report their race to be White, followed by Asian.
 Important ancestries of people in North Andover include Italian, English, French , and German.

 The most common language spoken in North Andover is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.